Treatment Option Overview

 - Some cancer treatments cause side effects months or years after treatment has ended.

-- Six types of standard treatment are used:
+- Six types of treatment are used:

 - New types of treatment are being tested in clinical trials.